Loading

 “I hope people come to my work with a general sense of curiosity,” Lehner said, “and follow a line that might not be the one I designed for the viewer.”

-As the 2024 Graduate Arts Fellow, Lehner will install an exhibit of her work in the Kenan-Keohane Gallery and give an artist’s talk at a public event on Monday, February 12.
+As a Graduate Arts Fellow, Lehner will install an exhibit of her work in the Kenan-Keohane Gallery and give an artist’s talk at a public event on Monday, February 12.

 Lehner’s exhibit, “More of Everything,” incorporates materials from the personal archive of her biological grandfather, Harvey Karman, who died in 2008 and whom she never knew.
 Karman was a psychologist and an abortion rights advocate who sought to make the procedure as accessible as possible.
 In his quest to do so, he experimented with controversial abortion technologies, some of which caused harm to patients.
 Yet the Karman cannula, a medical instrument he invented in the early 1970s, made early abortions safe and accessible, and is still in use today.